Is Repurposing Blog Posts Into SlideShares Worth The Effort?

 In case you're not sure what I'm talking about, a slide deck is basically a PowerPoint presentation.
 Remember those from school all those years ago?
 The term, of course, comes from the actual physical technology that inspired PowerPoint.

-Illustration of Individual Slides
+Illustration Of Individual Slides

 Years before PowerPoint or SlideShare were things, people still wanted to give presentations.
 They wanted visual aids for those presentations, and so they often used large paper pads with printed or drawn info on them.
 Chalkboards were also common, of course.
 Some say particularly curmudgeonly presenters would chisel their presentations into stone slabs.